“The way is shut. It was made by those who are dead, and the Dead keep it…”

 Like the Paths of the Dead.

-It was the day after my birthday, and Jamie, Andrea and I had just spent a day climbing cliffs and eating mouthfuls of wind-whipped sand at Castlepoint.
+It was the day after my birthday, and fellow study abroad students Jamie, Andrea and I had just spent a day climbing cliffs and eating mouthfuls of wind-whipped sand at Castlepoint.
 We'd stayed the night in the Wairarapa wine country, and decided to head further south for our second day of adventure.

 Our destination?
 The Putangirua Pinnacles.